Trinity-Cyber-Inc/tc-portal-sync/README.md

 It is possible to run multiple instance of the service, each with its own configuration.
 To do so:
   * Create a "/opt/trinity/tc-portal-sync/config-<instance_name>.json" file
+  * Create a "/opt/trinity/tc-portal-sync/enviroment-<instance_name>" file
   * Run "systemctl start tc-portal-sync@<instance_name>"

+When running as a service, the `environment-<instance_name>` file can store AWS credentials, proxy settings, and CA chain paths for SSL verification with custom CA chains (e.g. for SSL decyption at a firewall).
+It will be loaded when the process starts.
+Note placing credentials in the environment is not always considered best practice and the use of the ~/.aws/ directory for S3 settings may be perferred.

 ### Configuration
 The configuration file for this application is "config-default.json" and it exists in the top-level project directory,